TatianaVeda/frontend-framework/framework/docs/best-practices.md

 ```
 This improves performance and reduces memory usage for large or frequently changing lists.

----

-## 4. Manage Routing Declaratively
+### 4. Manage Routing Declaratively

-**Best practice:**
 Register routes and navigation handlers using the router utilities.
 Let the framework handle URL changes and state synchronization.

 **Example:**
 ```javascript